 Static text = The form creator can write for example specified instructions to different sections of the application form with this element.

 It’s possible to change the order of the form elements by clicking the green arrow up or down.
 The form’s appearance can be checked through the Form preview link.
 If the form or parts of it could also work for another badge application, it’s good to save the ready-made form as a form template (Save as template).

-It’s possible to write a message that is used for informing the badge applicant that their application has been approved and the badge will be sent to them in the Application approval message section.
+It’s possible to write a message that is used to inform the badge applicant that his/her application has been approved and that the badge will be sent to them in the Application approval message section.

 NB!
 If an approval message has been defined for the badge when creating it, this message is automatically copied to this section.
 However, it’s possible to edit the message without changing the original message that has been attached to the actual badge.

 This is also the place where it’s possible to write the Application rejection message.
 If the badge application’s reviewer decides to reject the application (Issuer tools > Badge applications), s/he will see the application rejection message.
 They can also edit this message before sending it.